 Abbedam was founded in 1995 by Alex and Joan Heys Hawkins in the wake of the opening of the Timms Centre for the Arts, which included an experimental black-box theatre called the Second Playing Space (SPS).
 SPS was new to the department and provided an opportunity for alternative productions consistent with the aesthetics and the mandate of the BA program.

-We would like to acknowledge the help of our faculty liaisons past and present, Alex Hawkins and Jon Price, for their continued support of ABBEDAM as an (otherwise) entirely student-run production.
+We would like to acknowledge the help of our faculty liaisons past and present for their continued support of ABBEDAM as an (otherwise) entirely student-run production.

 Timeline of Abbedam Productions

 1995: On the Rim of the Curve by Michael Cook.
 Directed by Alex Hawkins, faculty member.

 1996: Orestes by Euripides.
 Directed by Alex Hawkins, faculty member.

 1997: Hill-land by Herman Voaden.
 Directed by David Owen, MA student.

 1998: Fuente Ovejuna by Lope de Vega.
 Directed by Kyna Hamill, MA student.